 In people with this condition, uric acid builds up in the joints and tissues, causing pain, swelling, and discoloration.
 Gout most commonly affects the toe joints, ankles, and knees.

 When cells die, they release purines.
-These release uric acid into the blood when the body breaks them down.
+These, in turn, release uric acid into the blood when the body breaks them down.